joobumjin/joobumjin/README.md

 # 👋 Hi!
 I'm Bumjin

-I'm a Software/Machine Learning Engineer at Brown University.
+I'm a Machine Learning Engineer and New Grad from Brown CS!

 ## 💬 About Me

-* I'm a Senior at Brown University studying Computer Science
+* Recently graduated with an ScB from Brown CS, with a particular focus on Machine Learning
+  * (Tentatively) working through an ScM as well!

-* For the past three years, I've been a Undergrad TA for Brown's CSCI1470 / 2470 (Graduate) Deep Learning course.
+* As a student, I was a Undergrad TA for 3 years with Brown's CS1470 / 2470 (Graduate) Deep Learning and CS1430 Computer Vision courses.
   * As a TA, I've developed assignments about Backpropagation, Autoencoders, and ViTs
   * I've also workshopped new course content with Transformers and foundation models like CLIP